 What Is a Revenge Body?

-The gist of a “revenge body” is that the individual channels all of their emotions from the divorce into becoming a more appealing person.
+The goal of a “revenge body” can cause an individual to channel all of their emotions from the divorce into becoming more externally appealing.
 The purpose of this is to essentially become the best version of yourself through whichever means necessary, to make your ex dwell on their mistake of ever letting you go in the first place.

-While this may seem like a good thing to be the best version of yourself, achieving this “new hot body” is often done through unorthodox methods such as:
+While it may seem like a good thing to be the best physical version of yourself, achieving this “new hot body” is often done through unhealthy methods such as: